rosiebailey/Putnam_Lab_Notebook_RB/_posts/2021-05-24-20210524_Water_Quality_Protocols.md

 **Wait for 3 minutes** for color to develop.
 5. Compare the color in the test tube to the **Salt Water** reference table included in the test kit box.
 6. Record NH4 value **Units in ppm (mg/L)** in lab notebook.
-7. Dispose of all test solutions and rinse water into respective waste containers.[General Water test Notes](#General-Water-Test-Notes) above.
+7. Dispose of all test solutions and rinse water into respective waste containers.
+See [General Water test Notes](#General-Water-Test-Notes) above.

 ## <left> General probe Care <left/>
 - **Do not leave hand held probes out of their designated liquid bottles**